ayush9pandey/subsbml/README.md

 [![codecov](https://codecov.io/gh/BuildACell/subsbml/branch/master/graph/badge.svg)](https://codecov.io/gh/BuildACell/subsbml)
 [![PyPI version](https://badge.fury.io/py/subsbml.svg)](https://badge.fury.io/py/subsbml)

-Sub-SBML works with a “subsystem” architecture of modeling where a single SBML model can be contained within a subsystem.
+Sub-SBML works with a "subsystem" architecture of modeling where a single SBML model can be contained within a subsystem.
 Three major functionalities are developed in Sub-SBML that take advantage of this subsystem framework of modeling –
 creating subsystems, combining multiple subsystems, and modeling interactions such as transport of molecules and input-output relationships among multiple subsystems.